dragonfly-xyz/useful-solidity-patterns/patterns/readonly-delegatecall/README.md

 Delegatecalls can be used to extend the functionality of your contract by executing different bytecode/logic inside its state context.
 It's also an efficient way to get around code size limits.
 Unfortunately, `delegatecall()` has no "static" (read-only) version that reverts on state changes like `staticcall()` is to `call()`.
 So, by nature, delegatecalls are free to modify your contract's state or perform state-altering operations elsewhere while impersonating your contract 😱!
 For this reason, you definitely would *never* perform a delegatecall into arbitrary bytecode... right?

 Well, what if you could guarantee that the code being executed results in no state changes?
-In that case, your contract could happily delegatecall into arbitrary bytecode and functions with no consequences to itself.
+In that case, your contract could happily delegatecall into arbitrary bytecode with no consequences to itself.
 This could unlock new, read-only functionaility that make on-chain and off-chain integrations easier or more efficient.

 All we have to do is figure how to emulate a "static" `delegatecall()`, or two 🤗.